Vehicle Registration Policy

 Maryland's Department of Transportation (Motor Vehicle Administration) requires all out-of-state students to obtain a nonresident vehicle permit.
 The permit fee is $20 and is nonrefundable.
 Information regarding nonresident permits is available on the Maryland MVA website. http://www.mva.maryland.gov/About-MVA/INFO/27300/27300-60T.htm.

 Student vehicles must be registered by the end of the first week of classes.
 Students who matriculate in the spring semester must register their vehicles by the first day of spring semester classes.
-There is a fee of $75 per year or $50 per semester for student vehicle registration.
+There is a fee of $75 per year for student vehicle registration.
 Any vehicle purchased during the year must be registered on the first day that it is driven on campus.
 Students who have already registered a vehicle may obtain a new registration decal for a $10.00 fee if the decal from their original vehicle is returned.